EmmiaSilk/rpg-notes/_collections/_uatera_ancestries/nighthandler.md

 for 8 hours to gain the benefits of a Long Rest.

 #### Word of Power
 Choose any word.
 This is your word of power.
+The spells you choose for this feature should be related to your word of power.

-You know one cantrip of your choice from the Sorcerer spell list.
-When you reach 3rd level, you learn one 1st level spell of your choice from the Sorcerer spell list, which you can cast once and regain the ability to do so again when you finish a long rest.
-Charisma is your Spellcasting ability for these spells.
+You know one cantrip of your choice from the Warlock spell list.
+When you reach 3rd level, you learn one 1st level spell of your choice from the Warlock spell list, which you can cast once and regain the ability to do so again when you finish a long rest.
+Intelligence is your Spellcasting ability for these spells.

+#### Mental Connection
+You can communicate telepathically with any creature you can see within 30 feet of you.
+If it understands at least one language, it can respond to you telepathically.

 #### Languages
 You can speak two languages, which are the languages you spoke before you were